pzhaojohnson/rnacanvas.draw.style/README.md

 ### `set()`

-Sets values (e.g., properties) using a data object.
+Sets attributes and properties using a data object.

 ```javascript
 var values = new DrawingElementValues({